oDEVU/OpenRetroGameEntertainmentEngine/README.md

 2. Download and install dependences (You can find many tutorials for other platforms)

-3. Compile it with your c++ compiler.
+3. Compile it with your c++ compiler or just run make file.

 (i will add other OS later)